allevo/seqflow-js/packages/website/src/pages/GettingStarted.md

 ## How to test your application

 Testing is an important part of the development process.
 It is a way to ensure that the application works as expected.
 In SeqFlow, testing is simple and easy.
 We use the `vitest` library to test the application.<br />

+SeqFlow integrates `biome` as formatter.
+Before running the tests, you should fix all the formatting errors running `pnpm run biome:check` command.

 The project is already configured to use the `vitest` library.
 The configuration is in the `vitest.config.ts` file.
-You can run the tests using the `pnpm test` command.<br />
+You can run the tests using the `pnpm test` command.

 Due to the simple nature of the application, we will create a unique test.
 Create the `src/tests/index.test.ts` file with the following content: